alixe-a/alixe-a/README.md

 👋 Hi, I’m @alixe-a

-👀 I’m a MLOps Engineer @Aqemia
+👀 I’m a MLOps Engineer

 🌱 I’m interested in everything that is good to human and that challenge me